Interdisciplinary Studies Major, B.A.

 Special Opportunities in Interdisciplinary Studies

-Qualified students may pursue honors through one of the departments or curricula included in their major core.
-IDST students may participate in the undergraduate research opportunities available in the departments and curricula that constitute their program of study; they sometimes complete an internship either in the summer or during the academic year, and an honors thesis in their senior year.
+Qualified students may pursue honors by registering for IDST 691H and IDST 692H or through one of the departments or curricula included in their major core.
+IDST students are encouraged to take advantage of opportunities to extend or apply their knowledge through hands-on learning opportunities related to their program of study.
+This may include undergraduate research opportunities available in the departments and curricula that constitute their program of study; an internship or service-learning experience in the summer or during the academic year, study abroad, and/or an honors thesis in their senior year.

 Interdisciplinary Studies